markhuang0521/square/README.md

 simply download the zip and wait until all dependencies are installed and then run the app.

 ## What areas of the app did you focus on?
-architecture, this is the best MVVM pattern app I could build right now with hilt, retrofit, moshi and jetpack compose. in turn of feature the ability to show loading progress as well as refresh data was the top of my mind.
+architecture, this is the best MVVM pattern app I could build right now with hilt,moshi, coroutines, retrofit, and jetpack compose. in turn of feature api call error handling and the loading progress are my top priorities.

 ## What was the reason for your focus?
 What problems were you trying to solve?
-once set up with a clean pattern , any addidtional features that we need to build will be extremly stright forward and fast. when working in a large code base with so many feature/dependencies so it's quite important to decouple them into their own module
+for any resonable app, we will always call the backend to get various data to display to the users, so the ability to gracefully handling error/edge case when networking is failing is so important to provide a enjoyable user experience.

 ## How long did you spend on this project?
 6 hours

 ## Did you make any trade-offs for this project?
 What would you have done differently with more time?
-I spend all my time to set up the hilt and making data models/ repository for the api calls so I did bare minimum in turn of UI design and testing. with more time would definitely work on those two areas a bit more.
+I spend all my time to set up the hilt and making data models/ repository for the api calls so I did the bare minimum in turn of UI design and testing.
+Especially I didn't set up the UI to handle when the JSON response is empty/malformed, so with more time would definitely working those.

 ## What do you think is the weakest part of your project?
 testing